awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string

-The source path in your code base where you have the entrypoint stored example `~/my-project/src/entrypoint.py`.
+The source path in the code base where the entrypoint is stored.

+example `~/my-project/src/entrypoint.py`

 ---